Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 If you open yourself to the benefits and opportunities of the internet, you expose yourself to its risks and dangers at the same time.
-While many mainstream media as well as social media discussions of internet dangers for young people are exaggerated and ill-informed, it’s true that there are some safety issues.
-It is therefore important to put into place well-considered educational strategies which offer young people guidance on possible risks.
-In recent years, there has been a growing focus on the broader concept of digital wellbeing (including mobile wellbeing), which incorporates components of both physical and mental health.
-Some ministries and departments of education are now also beginning to consider ways of teaching students not only how to protect themselves, but how to have a positive influence on the people and environment around them when engaging in online interactions.
+It is therefore important to put into place well-considered educational strategies which offer students – especially at school level – guidance on possible risks.
+In recent years, there has been a growing focus on the broader concept of digital wellness or digital wellbeing (including mobile wellness or mobile wellbeing), which incorporates components of both physical and mental health.
+Some ministries and departments of education are now focusing on teaching students not only how to protect themselves, but how to have a positive influence on the people and the environment around them when engaging in online interactions.

 Digital safety